-Research insights
+Research Insights

-Dirty Dozen Food List
+Understanding the Dirty Dozen Food List Through Nutrition Research

 A recent analysis, based on data from the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA), has highlighted the fruits and vegetables most and least contaminated with pesticide residues.
 The findings include 12 items with the highest pesticide contamination levels and 14 produce items with the lowest pesticide residues.